ashayp22/ashayp22/README.md

 # Who am I?

-Hey everyone, I'm a 17 year old high school student😀 that has a passion for learning📖.
+Hey everyone, I'm a 17 year old high school student that has a passion for learning📖.
 Having started my journey 4 years ago, I now develop full-stack apps for web🕸️ and mobile📱 platforms.
 Currently, I stopped learning how to develop and apply AI/ML🧠 models and have shifted my attention towards learning C++.

 In addition to coding, I like to share🗣️ my knowledge with others and inspire others to learn.
 I do this by: